 Advanced Fine Art Program

 The Advanced Fine Art Program is based on teaching representational art—figurative, still life and portrait.
-It is designed for artists of all ages and levels of ability, from professionals seeking to expand their skills to high school graduates just embarking on their artistic journey.
-This program is designed for students who want to become a professional fine artist.
-The program requires approximately four years of study.
-Students receive a Diploma of Fine Art upon successful completing the program.
+It is designed for artists of all ages and levels of ability, from professionals seeking expanded skills to high school graduates just embarking on their artistic journey.
+The program is designed for students who want to become professional fine artists, However, it is also excellent for those seeking superior classical drawing and painting skills vital to other disciplines such as illustration, animation, graphic design and concept art for films, video games, books and other media.

 The Studio Incamminati curriculum is based on the conviction that technique is the prelude for creative expression and is designed to assist students in developing the essential skills and techniques integral with humanist realism.
 Humanist realism concentrates on both the human form and the human soul, producing in the process art that informs, fulfills and nourishes society.